Updated: Apr 5

 We would like to stress that there are a couple of things you should pay attention to when you’re looking at the B/S. No one likes negative numbers in business.
 Some few exceptions e.g. accumulated depreciation account it could be negative.
 When you see negative numbers, it is likely that something was not recorded correctly.
 When you look at the equity section, you want it to be positive, like making sure you’re not borrowing more than your capacity allows.

-Another important point for lawyers to pay attention to when you look at B/S, at your IOLTA account area, the money in your bank or your trust account should match your liability account.
+Another important point for lawyers to pay attention to in law firm bookkeeping and accounting is when you look at B/S, in your IOLTA account area, the money in your bank or your trust account should match your liability account.
 If it doesn’t, we have a problem.

 Some lawyers said they were scared to death when it comes to trust account management.
 If you do it properly, track your records accordingly, you will be okay.
 You want your IOLTA account to be taken care of, that’s when accounting software comes into the picture.